junxit/us-congress-bills-115/metadata.md

 - 2018-06-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-264.
 - 2018-06-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-264.
 - 2018-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 441.
+- 2018-12-17 — Amendment SA 4115 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Amendment SA 4115 proposed by Senator McConnell for Senator Wicker. (consideration: CR S7638) In the nature of a substitute.
+- 2018-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7636-7639; text as reported in Senate: CR S7636-7638)
+- 2018-12-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-17 — Senate amendment agreed to: Amendment SA 4115 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Senate amendment proposed (on the floor): Amendment SA 4115 proposed by Senator McConnell for Senator Wicker.(consideration: CR S7638)
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — The committee substitute withdrawn by Unanimous Consent.